adamsilver/adamsilver.io-jekyll/_posts/2016-07-01-always-use-a-label.md

 ## Summary

-Trying to declutter an interface and reduce noise is a noble goal.
+Trying to declutter an interface to reduce noise is a noble goal.
 But labels aren't noise.
-Removing labels to save space and create a minimal aesthetic causes unnecessary usability problems.
+Removing labels to save space causes unnecessary usability problems.

-Accomodating a visual label might be a [design challenge](/articles/the-design-challenge/), but we should embrace this challenge by prioritising their inclusion during the design.
-This ensures our forms are user-friendly for everyone.
+Accomodating a visual label might be a [design challenge](/articles/the-design-challenge/), but we should embrace this challenge by prioritising their inclusion during the early stages of design.
+This ensures our forms are user-friendly.